How to Make a Wet Felted Rose

 For the purpose of this tutorial we will concentrate only one rose.

 - Place a fine layer of wool fibers onto the top of the cardboard template.
-They should be placed evenly but sparingly so that you end up with a rose which not only looks delicate but is realistic.
+The fibres should be placed evenly but sparingly so that you end up with a rose which not only looks delicate but is realistic too.

-- Remember that once you add warm soapy water, the fibers will flatten out and if you do see any large holes in the petal, add a few additional fibers just to these areas before you begin rolling them in the Sushi Mat.
+- Remember that once you add warm soapy water, the fibers will flatten out and if you do see any large holes in the Petal add a few additional fibers just to these areas before you begin rolling them inside the sushi mat.

-- A Sushi Mat helps provide a very simple method to turn wool very quickly into felt.
-They are invaluable for small projects such as this one.
+- A sushi mat helps provide a very simple method to turn wool very quickly into felt.
+The mats are invaluable for small projects such as this one.